-Neither iolo, iolo's payment processor 2Checkout (formerly, Avangate), nor iolo authorized affiliates makes unsolicited sales calls for technical support services. iolo does offer a support service, iolo Premium Services or “iPS,” which offers expert help for computer, printer, smartphone or other digital devices. iolo Premium Service representatives always identify themselves as such and only contact individuals who have previously signed up for iPS.
+Neither iolo, iolo's payment processor, nor iolo authorized affiliates, makes unsolicited sales calls for technical support services.
+Iolo does offer a premium support service which offers expert help for computer, printer, smartphone or other digital devices.
+However, premium support service representatives always identify themselves as such and only contact individuals who have previously signed up for the service.

-In addition, iPS representatives would not call a consumer to sell services based on “alerts” generated by iolo software products or an individual’s computer in general.
+In addition, premium support service representatives would not call a consumer to sell services based on “alerts” generated by iolo software products or an individual’s computer in general.
 We also will never make an unsolicited call requesting customer banking information or to provide feedback.

-While iolo continues to pursue these scammers, we strongly caution anyone receiving unsolicited calls under the guise of “System Mechanic,” "iolo," "Avangate" or "2Checkout" that such calls are not associated with iolo in any way.
+While iolo continues to pursue these scammers, we strongly caution anyone receiving unsolicited calls under the guise of “System Mechanic,” "iolo," "Avangate", "2Checkout", or "Realdefense", that such calls are not associated with iolo in any way.